Secondary Education Degree

 Program Overview: This Ed.D program is designed for candidates that hold a Master's Degree and wish to develop the skills, knowledge, and disposition to serve as learner-centered specialists.

-Required Courses: A minimum of 30 - 33 credit hours are required for graduation, but only with previous approval.
+Required Courses: A minimum of 30 credit hours with previous approval are required for graduation.

-Admission Requirements: A Master's Degree from an accredited institution in Education or a related field is a requirement.
-A clear and renewable teaching certificate, at least three years professional experience, and a competitive GRE score are also needed.
-This is in addition to letters of reference and a complete application that can be found online.
+Admission Requirements: A master's degree in education or a related field from an accredited institution is a requirement.
+A valid and renewable teaching certificate, at least three years professional experience, a competitive GRE score, and letters of reference are also needed.
+You must submit an application with a non-refundable $60 application fee.

-Tuition: Tuition is different for residents and non-residents and may vary from approximately $2,000 to $4,000 per semester with a full course load of 12 credits.
+Tuition: Tuition and fees are different for residents and non-residents and range from approximately $2,000 to $4,000 per semester with a full course load of 12 credits during the 2023 academic year.

 Specialty Secondary Education Degree Programs

-Math is a high need area in schools and grants are often available to help with certification costs.
+Math is a high-need discipline in schools across the country, and grants are often available to help with certification costs.

-English teachers will need to be highly proficient in writing, well versed in reading techniques, and qualified in teaching techniques.
+English teachers must be highly proficient in writing, well versed in reading techniques, and qualified in teaching techniques.

 Secondary Education Degree Scholarships

-Earning a degree in Secondary Education may require some financial forethought.
-There are many grants and scholarships available for students who want to become secondary education teachers, the following are just a few of them.
+Earning a degree in secondary education may require some financial forethought.
+There are many grants and scholarships available for students who want to become secondary education teachers.

 Cortland's Urban Recruitment of Educators (CURE) Scholarship

-To apply to the CURE Scholarship, you must major in an area of Education and must maintain high academic achievement.
-In addition, applicants must demonstrate a commitment to teach in high-needs schools in urban areas.
-Although all candidates can apply, first priority is given to applicants from groups that have been traditionally underrepresented or undeserved in the field.
+To apply to C.U.R.E., you must major in an area of education and maintain high academic achievement.
+Applicants must demonstrate a commitment to teach in high-needs schools in urban areas.
+First priority is given to applicants from groups that have been traditionally underrepresented or underserved in the field.

 Barbara Lotze Scholarships for Future Teachers

-If you are studying to become a High School Physics teacher, this $2,000 scholarship may be right for you.
-The American Association of Physics Teachers offers the Barbara Lotze Scholarships for Future Teachers.
-Applicant must be an undergraduate student enrolled in an accredited college or university (or high school senior accepted for such enrollment) pursuing a degree leading to becoming a high school Physics teacher.
+If you are studying to become a high school physics teacher, you may be eligible for a stipend of up to $3,000 and a complimentary AAPT Student Membership for one year.
+The American Association of Physics Teachers offers the Barbara Lotze Scholarships for Future Teachers, which may be granted to a student for each of four years.
+Applicant must be an undergraduate student enrolled in an accredited college or university (or high school senior accepted for such enrollment) pursuing a degree leading to a career as a high school physics teacher.

 Learn about other Scholarships and Grants available to you.